ASPHALT PARKING LOT PAVING

 Commercial properties, whether they be corporate office buildings or shopping areas, typically accommodate large numbers of visitors and frequent guests.
 With those guests come their vehicles that need a place to park and navigate for easier access to the property grounds.
-Asphalt has continually proven to be a durable paving material for parking lots that are exposed to direct sunlight and other weathering elements.
+Asphalt has continually proven to be a durable paving material for parking lots that are exposed to direct sunlight, (especially like it is in San Antonio) and other weathering elements.
 Asphalt can easily withstand frequent and heavy traffic, is also simple to repair, and can be installed en masse for large spaces.

 In order to lay asphalt onto a parking lot, the area must first be prepared.
 If an area is not prepared beforehand, this could lead to premature deterioration of the asphalt.
 To prepare a parking lot area for asphalt, the area must be measured and cleared of any existing pavement such as concrete.
 Once this has been done, the base of the lot is then compacted to avoid dirt and debris from submerging into the hot asphalt layer.
 A base of crushed rocks is then placed on top of the compacted soil for added strength.
 Once this mixture has settled, the asphalt can then be added atop the rock-base mixture.